+Permitted: Hair should be neat, clean and out of the student's eyes.
+Fingernails must be of appropriate length (no artificial nails) Personal Grooming Not Permitted: Hairstyle may not be offensive, radical (i.e., unnatural hair color, mohawks, etc.), designed to be distractive, or draw attention.
+Body piercings (boys and girls) Vulgar or offensive visible tattoos

+Permitted: All students must wear V.C.S. polo shi Polo shirts must not be longer than 3' past the beltline.
+Layering of shirts is permitted if all lay are school permitted colors.
+Undershirts or turtlenecks may be worn if solid gray, black, blue,

+Polo shirts must not be longer than 3' past the beltline.
+Layering of shirts is permitted if all lay are school permitted colors.
+Undershirts or turtlenecks may be worn if solid gray, black, blue,

+past the beltline.
+Layering of shirts is permitted if all lay are school permitted colors.
+Undershirts or turtlenecks may be worn if solid gray, black, blue,

+Layering of shirts is permitted if all lay are school permitted colors.
+Undershirts or turtlenecks may be worn if solid gray, black, blue,

+are school permitted colors.
+Undershirts or turtlenecks may be worn if solid gray, black, blue, orc

+Undershirts or turtlenecks may be worn if solid gray, black, blue, 515

+be worn if solid gray, black, blue,

+yellow, or white

+Undergarments must not be

+visible through the uniform shirt

+Tops

+Outerwear:

+Plain dress sweaters that are solid blu -

+black, white or gray with no designs o •

+patterns.
+V.C.S.
+Track jackets worn over top of

+V.C.S. polo shirt

+v.c.3. polo sinit

 Not Permitted:

+Sweatshirts of any type

+Hoodies

+Other athletic wear (crew neck sweat er,

+warm-ups, hooded jacket, etc.)

 Permitted:

-- Hairstyle may not be offensive, radical (i.e., unnatural hair color, mohawks, etc.), designed to be distractive, or draw attention.

-- Body piercings (boys and girls)

-- Vulgar or offensive visible tattoos

-Tops Permitted: All students must wear V.C.S. polo shirts Polo shirts must not be longer than 3" past the beltline.
-Layering of shirts is permitted if all layers are school permitted colors.
-Undershirts or turtlenecks may be worn if solid gray, black, blue, yellow, or white Undergarments must not be visible through the uniform shirt Outerwear: Plain dress sweaters that are solid blue, black, white or gray with no designs or patterns.
-V.C.S.
-Track jackets worn over top of V.C.S. polo shirt Not Permitted: Sweatshirts of any type Hoodies Bottoms Other athletic wear (crew neck sweater, warm-ups, hooded jacket, etc.) Permitted: Solid colored, traditional uniform style slacks are required and must be black, navy blue or khaki beige.
-Uniform style jumpers, skirts or skorts are permitted (girls only) no higher than 2 inches above the knee Not Permitted: Sweats are not permitted.
+Solid colored, traditional uniform style

+slacks are required and must be black ,

+navy blue or khaki beige.
+Uniform style jumpers, skirts or skorts

+Official style jumpers, skirts of skorts are

+permitted (girls only) no higher than 2

+inches above the knee

+Bottoms

+Not Permitted:

+Sweats are not permitted.

 Cargo pants are not permitted.

+Jeans or denim material

+Note:

-Jeans or denim material Note: Uniform shorts may be worn any day that the outside temperature reaches over 70 degrees.
+Uniform shorts may be worn any day that the

+outside temperature reaches over 70 degrees

 Shoes Permitted: Dress shoes must be black, tan, gray, or brown.
 Solid colored boots that are mid-calf or below may be worn (black, gray, blue, white, or brown) Snow boots may be worn to and from school (student must change into dress code appropriate shoes for the entire school day) Any athletic shoes Heels should not exceed 1 inch Shoes must cover all toes Socks or stockings must be worn with shoes at all times.
-Not Permitted: • Heely shoes Boots above the mid-calf Moccasins, open sandals, slippers, Uggs, shower shoes, Crocs, or flip-flops.
+Not Permitted: Heely shoes Boots above the mid-calf Moccasins, open sandals, slippers, Uggs, shower shoes, Crocs, or flip-flops.
 Shoes without backs.
 Accessories Permitted: Boys must wear black, navy blue or brown belts if pants are not elastic.
 Cloth belts are permitted.
 Boys may wear clear or small stud earrings only Backpacks must be kept on hooks in the classroom or hallways.
 Not Permitted: All facial piercings (i.e., nose, tongue, cheek, etc.), gauges, hoops, and makeup for boys Backpack or large purses Facial (i.e., nose, tongue, cheek, etc.) piercings for girls Bandanas